typemytype/drawbot/docs/content/drawBotApp.rst

 Drawbot has three main views:

-* A :doc:`drawBotApp/codeEditor`: the place to write code
+* A :doc:`drawBotApp/codeEditor`: the place to write code.
-* An output view for `print` statments and tracebacks. (reports when your script fails)
+* An Output View for `print` statements and tracebacks (reports for when your script fails).
-* The :doc:`drawBotApp/preview` will preview the current page and when you have multiple pages an overview of all the generated pages.
+* The :doc:`drawBotApp/preview` will preview the current page – and all generated pages, in the case of documents with multiple pages.

-The :doc:`drawBotApp/preferences` contains some settings related to the appearance of the DrawBot editor.
+The :doc:`drawBotApp/preferences` window contains some settings related to the appearance of the DrawBot editor.

 .. toctree::
 	:titlesonly: